conanc/CV/README.md

 Conan Cook
 ==========
 I consider myself a passionate developer, with a keen eye for best practice and pragmatic architecture.
 I keep a positive attitude and a good approach, and value these things in my team.
+I also stole this idea from [Sam Pikesley](https://github.com/pikesley).

 Skills
 ======